Swastika Mukherjee

 Swastika Mukherjee (born 13 December 1980) is an Indian actress who mainly appears in Bengali and Hindi films and television.
-She is the daughter of the Santu Mukhopadhyay.
+She is the daughter of actor Santu Mukhopadhyay.
+Throughout her career, she received various accolades including four Filmfare Awards East (including a record of three wins and five nominations for Best Actress), one WBFJA, one Anandalok Award and one Kalakar Award.

 Mukherjee made her screen debut with Devdasi, a Bengali TV series.
 She made her big screen debut with Hemanter Pakhi (2001).
-Her first leading role came with Mastan (2004).
+Her first leading role came with Mastan (2004), opposite Jeet.
 She made her Hindi film debut with Mumbai Cutting (2008).

 Early life

 Mukherjee spent her childhood in a self-described "simple life" with her father Santu Mukhopadhyay, younger sister Ajopa, and mother Gopa.
-Her favorite films were Mary Poppins, The Sound of Music, and Chitty Chitty Bang Bang.
+Her favourite films were Mary Poppins, The Sound of Music, and Chitty Chitty Bang Bang.
 She was educated at Carmel School, Kolkata, St. Teresa's Secondary School, and Gokhale Memorial School.
+Post-Graduation in History at Jadavpur University.

 Personal life

-In 1998 at the age of 18, she married Promit Sen, son of Rabindra Sangeet singer Sagar Sen. The marriage was unhappy, and lasted just two years, Swastika accused Promit of physically abusing her and locking her out of their home when she was pregnant.
+In 1998 at the age of 18, she married Promit Sen, son of Rabindra Sangeet singer Sagar Sen. The marriage was an unhappy one and lasted two years.
+Swastika accused Promit of physically abusing her and locking her out of their home when she was pregnant.
 She filed a charge against him for cruelty and solicitation of dowry.
 These charges were subsequently dismissed and Promit was acquitted.

 Swastika later filed an affidavit in court stating that her accusations were 'unfounded, false, baseless and speculative,' before confessing in a media conference that they were false.
 Consequently, Promit's brother sued her for damages in Calcutta High Court and she was held liable for ₹7.7 crore ($1.7 million).
 According to Mukherjee, Sen filed for divorce in 2000, but changed his mind when she became successful in her acting career.
 She had one daughter from the marriage, Anwesha, born in 2000.